Make Coconut Shell Pellets

 Test Video: Coir Pith Pelletizing by 300R Pellet Machine

 - There will be a little powder when making pellets from coconut shell fiber.
-It is suggested to add a small amount of oil to during the granulating process to reduce powder residue and improve pellets quality.
+It is suggested to add a small amount of oil during the granulation process to reduce powder residue and improve pellet quality.

-- The pellets forming rate can be improved by reducing the mositure content appropriately.
+- The pellet forming rate can be improved by reducing the moisture content appropriately.

-- Except pellet die size and water content, the compression ratio is also the key factory to make high quality coconut shell pellets.
+- Except pellet die size and water content, the compression ratio is also the key factor to making high quality coconut shell pellets.
 If you are interested in getting the detailed pelleting test report with compression ratio, feel free to send us an inquiry!

 Uses of Coir Peat Pellets

 Before pelletizing, the coir pith could be mixed with some additives for different applications.
 The additives might be fertilizer, binding agent, insecticide, weed killer, clay, seeds, or fire enhancer, etc. Pelletized coir pith is easy for transport and convenient to use.